Excerpts from the recent interview with LANDFALL Journal (Otago University, New Zealand):

 You need to understand that I only write Tennison Long novels.
 That is all I know and want to do.
 If you are going to burn the calories trolling me please know that your wasted energy is a one way transaction.

-Can you tell us more about your next novel WHEN WE RAN THE MASTERPLAN?
+Can you tell us more about your second novel WHEN WE RAN THE MASTERPLAN?

 And lastly, can you explain your popularity here in New Zealand, and relative anonymity in the States?

 I think the main part of it is Glorious Verve was tested out on the Kiwi market ahead of anywhere else in the world.
-And people here like to ready edgy stuff (laughing).
+And people here like to read edgy stuff (laughing).
+The Royal Christchurch Reading Society have helped immensely with their book club endorsement.
 I will tell you this, if I am only "New Zealand famous" for the rest of my writing career I will be more than happy!

 The author lives in Northern California.
 He can be reached via firstname.lastname@example.org